Lamismn/stock-analysis/README.md

 ### Background
 The data used in this analysis covers the stock performance for 12 green energy companies over the years 2017 & 2018.
 ### Purpose
 The purpose of this analysis is to provide a clear view of the performance of each of the twelve green energy companies stocks over the two years, showing the total volume & the return of each of them.
-This should help the financer decide which stock options are good for his clients to invest in, as well as analyze the performance of one particular company they prefer (DAQO New Energy Corp)
+This should help the financer decide which stock options are good for his clients to invest in, as well as analyze the performance of one particular company they prefer (DAQO New Energy Corp).
 Another purpose is to refactor the analysis sheet to perform the required analysis in the least amount of time

 ## Results